 - A company showing a decline in profits

 - Up to 6x salary with specialist lenders

-- Using company profit rather than your personal income – LTD Co.
+- Using company profit rather than personal income – LTD Co.
 Directors

-Self employed people who have been trading for 12 months and have 1 full years accounts, there are lenders that can consider a mortgage application.
-You will also need to have your own personal self assessment submitted to HMRC.
+For self-employed people who have been trading for 12 months and have 1 full years accounts, there are lenders that can consider a mortgage application.

-The way that self employed income is typically evidenced is by providing your SA302 or Tax Computation.
+The way that self-employed income is typically evidenced is by providing SA302 or Tax Computation.
 The accompanying Tax Year Overview will also be required.
 This is a very niche area.
-However, there are options available for you.
+However, there are options available.